 I started with front squats with dumbbells and walking lunges.
 Next up: a mini band circuit with a curtsy step and lateral walk on each side.
 The first few steps lulled me into a false sense of security that the moves would be easy for me the whole time, but by the last few reps my outer thighs were on fire.

 The first workout wrapped with skaters for one more cardio burst, and windmills for abs.
 I modified the hanging windmill by doing leg lifts starting from lying on your back from another day in the routine.

 Curtsy steps (3 x 20) and lateral walks (3 x 15) with mini band

 Skaters (3 x 20)

 Windmills or dragon kicks (3 x 20) (Not familiar?
-Try one of these effective abs alternatives.)
+Try one of these killer abs alternatives.)

-I knew I'd been slacking on arm-strength workouts this winter, but I didn't realise how much I'd been neglecting them until after my first upper body day.
+I knew I'd been slacking on arm strength workouts this winter, focusing instead on snowboarding and more time on the slopes than in the weight room.
+I didn't realize how much I'd been neglecting them until after my first upper body day.
 So, I warmed up with cardio bursts on the stationary bike before grabbing the dumbbells.

-Each movement (think lat pulldowns, eccentric push-ups, dumbbell rows, and flys) was straightforward, but by the end of the reps my muscles were on fire.
+Each movement (think lat pulldowns, eccentric push-ups, dumbbell rows, and flys) was straightforward, but by the end of the repetitions, my muscles were on fire.
 Later that day, very specific fibres in my shoulders and chest were screaming at me.
 Talking to Lygdback, I learned that's exactly how it should feel.
-"The last two or three reps, you should be struggling," he told me.
-"It should be really, really hard."
+'The last two or three reps, you should be struggling,' he told me.
+'It should be really, really hard.'

-I also quickly learned that core finishers are key to training like a superhero.
-This day included an oblique superset of crossover mountain climbers followed by rotational twists with leg kicks.
-Both easy to say, not so easy to do.
+I also quickly learned core finishers are *key* to training like a superhero.
+This day included an oblique killer superset of crossover mountain climbers followed by rotational twists with leg kicks.
+Both are easy to say – not so easy to do.